Transition between characters of classical groups, decomposition of Gelfand-Tsetlin patterns and last passage percolation: Gelfand-Tsetlin patterns and characters

-Integer partitions are usually depicted as {\bf\emph{Young diagrams}}, i.e.\ collections of left-aligned square boxes containing $\lambda_i$ squares in row $i$ (counting from the top).
+is the number of odd rows of the corresponding Young diagram (i.e.\ the number of odd parts of $\lambda$).
+Notice that, if $\lambda\subseteq u^{n}$, then we have

 A {\bf\emph{Young tableau}} is a Young diagram filled with symbols from an ordered set.
-Finally, a {\bf\emph{semi-standard Young tableau}} $T$ is a Young tableau with entries that strictly increase down columns and weakly increase along rows; the {\bf\emph{shape}} of $T$, denoted by $\shape(T)$, is the partition associated with the underlying Young diagram.
+A {\bf\emph{semi-standard Young tableau}} $T$ is a Young tableau with entries that strictly increase down columns and weakly increase along rows; the {\bf\emph{shape}} of $T$, denoted by $\shape(T)$, is the partition associated with the underlying Young diagram.

 In the following subsections we review Schur polynomials of types A, B, C and D, including Proctor's ``odd symplectic'' ones, which we define both as generating functions of the corresponding Gelfand-Tsetlin (or analogous) patterns and via their Weyl character formulas.
 For more details and for the equivalence of the two definitions, we refer to~\cite{Pro94}.
 For the representation theoretic significance of these polynomials as irreducible characters of the associated groups, the reader may consult~\cite{FH91}.